SimScaleGmbH/topo_extend/README.md

 # Short Summary
 A module that takes an .stl file of a topology that is not prepared for a Pedestrian Wind Comfort Analysis on the SimScale platform, and return an stl file that is.

+### Workflow
+1. Export your layers into .stl file format, a list of typical layers are as follows:
+    a.
+BUILDINGS_OF_INTEREST.stl
+    b.
+CONTEXT.stl
+    c.
+TOPOLOGY.stl
+2. Use the example script pointing the input files at the TOPOLOGY.stl
+3. Zip the TOPOLOGY_EXTENSION.stl, BUILDINGS_OF_INTEREST.stl and CONTEXT.stl into a .zip and upload to SimScale

 ### Installation
 ```bash
 pip install git+https://github.com/DHLynch/topo_extend.git